Robert Scheer: Support for Rand Paul

-In 2010, Scheer expressed support for Republican Rand Paul, son of former Libertarian presidential candidate and Republican congressman Ron Paul, in his United States Senate campaign in Kentucky.
+In 2010, Scheer expressed support for Republican Rand Paul, son of former Libertarian presidential candidate and Republican congressman Ron Paul, in his United States Senate campaign in Kentucky due to his anti-lobbying stance.

 End of Los Angeles Times relationship

 Scheer has often expressed highly controversial ideas.
 In a February 15, 2005 LA Times article entitled "What We Don't Know About 9/11 Hurts Us", he stated: "Would George W. Bush have been reelected president if the public understood how much responsibility his administration bears for allowing the 9/11 attacks to succeed?"
-After running his column for more than 12 years after he had worked as a reporter for the paper 17 years, the Los Angeles Times ended a nearly 30-year relationship with Scheer in November 2005, citing the need to cut costs, but subsequently replaced him with two conservative columnists.
-Scheer said in an interview with Democracy Now! that the paper's owner, the Tribune Company, owns a newspaper and a television station in the same market, which is illegal, and may have fired Scheer in an attempt to make it easier to obtain a waiver permitting the dual ownership from the Federal Communications Commission (FCC).
+The Los Angeles Times ended a nearly 30-year relationship with Scheer in November 2005, after his 12 years as a columnist and 17 prior years as a reporter.
+A short article in The Nation, which cites no sources or evidence, said Scheer’s termination was justified by a need to cut costs, but also claimed Scheer was subsequently replaced with two conservative columnists.
+Scheer said in an interview with Democracy Now! alleged the paper's owner, the Tribune Company, owns a newspaper and a television station in the same market, which is illegal, and may have fired Scheer in an attempt to make it easier to obtain a waiver permitting the dual ownership from the Federal Communications Commission (FCC).
 He also commented during a November 14, 2005, appearance on Democracy Now!:

 What happened is that I had been the subject of vicious attacks by Bill O'Reilly and Rush Limbaugh. ...
 I was a punching bag for those guys.
 I'm still standing, and the people who run the paper collapsed.

 In a posting on The Huffington Post, Scheer wrote:

 The publisher Jeff Johnson, who has offered not a word of explanation to me, has privately told people that he hated every word that I wrote.
 I assume that mostly refers to my exposing the lies used by President Bush to justify the invasion of Iraq.
 Fortunately 60 percent of Americans now get the point but only after tens of thousand of Americans and Iraqis have been killed and maimed as the carnage spirals out of control.
 My only regret is that my pen was not sharper and my words tougher.

 Scheer's firing incited a protest held outside the LA Times downtown office on November 15, and hundreds of readers wrote letters of complaint while some, including Barbra Streisand, publicly announced the cancellation of their LA Times subscriptions.

-Within a few days of his column being retired by the Times, the San Francisco Chronicle offered itself as the new home paper of Scheer's syndicated column, which ran there for years.
+Within a few days of his column being retired by the Times, Scheer accepted an offer from the San Francisco Chronicle which went on to publish his column for three years.